-Welcome to the law office of Jarrett Adams.
+Welcome to the law offices of Jarrett Adams, pllc.

 We specialize in criminal defense and civil rights cases, and practice in both state and federal courts Across the United States